AnishSalvi/MachineLearningProjects/PAD_ViT/ReadMe.md

-# Peripheral Artery Disease Classification from Computed Tomography Angiography Images via 3D Medical Image Vision Transformers
+# Peripheral Artery Disease Classification from Computed Tomography Angiography Images via 3D Medical Image Vision Transformers with Explainability
 This folder contains the scripts associated with the preprocessing, dataset, training, and inference of the project.